 In October 2018, Telelink Business Services EAD acquired apartments in Serbia as collateral on a loan.
-The apartments were sold to Comutel DOO in 2019 and in 2019 and 2020 partial sale of the assets was realised.
+The apartments were sold to Comutel DOO in 2019.

 The apartments have been classified as held for sale as management is committed to a plan for their sale.